JoeySan5/Client-Server/README.md

 ## Assignment

-For this assignment, you will need to combine all of the skills you learned throughout CSE 109.
-As this is your final project, I expect that you have acquired the necessary skills to complete it.
-Therefore, I will not tell you what to do step-by-step.
-You have a lot of latitude to complete this project as you see fit.
-This means you can use whichever language you want (either C or C++), you can lay out your project directory however you want, and you can use whatever tools you want (gcc, g++, clang, Make, etc.).
-Do whatever works for you in order to achieve the intended result.

 For this assignment, you will be writing the first half of a client/server pair that will communicate over Unix sockets.
 The pair is:

 1. File Server - A file server is a program that hosts files for clients.
 It receives files that clients want to store, and sends them back to the client (or other clients) when they are requested.
 2. Client - This program connects to the server and can send files to it, which will be stored on the file server.
 The client can also request files from the file server.
 This is what you will be writing for this assignment.

+To do this, you will need to combine all of the skills you learned throughout CSE109.
+As this is your final project, I expect that you have acquired the necessary skills to complete it.
+You must use C++ as the language for this project.
+You should put all of your `*.cpp` code in a directory called "src".
+Put all of your header files in a directory called "include".
+Any external libraries you use (Pack109, HashTable) should put put into a folder called "lib".
+You should write a Makefile that compiles your code with the `make all` command.

+**IMPORTANT NOTE** If you are developing your project on MacOS, you *MUST* verify that it works on Unix using the Sun Labs.
+Working on your machine is not enough, it has to be buildable on other machines as well.
+If your code as submitted does not compile on the instructor's machines, you will receive points off for this.
+The target platofrm should be at least Ubuntu 20.04, with g++ v9.3.0.

-## Part 1 - Client
+## File Server Part 1 - Client

 The client program should accept the following flags:

-1. `--hostname address:port` - Where `address` is a 32 bit IP address, and `port` is the desired port of the file server.
+1. `--hostname address:port` - Where `address` is a IPv4 hostname, and `port` is the desired port of the file server.
+If this flag isn't provided, the default address is taken to be "localhost" and the default port is taken to be "123
+"

 2. `--send filename`